Facts & Figures

 Small Business Innovation Research Initiative: The Small Business Innovation Research (SBIR) and its sister program, the Small Business Technology Transfer program (STTR), are highly competitive and encourage small businesses to explore their technological potential.
 SBIR/STTR funding is available from 11 participating agencies throughout the United States and focuses on various technological areas.
 Learn more

-Community Revitalization Enhancement District (CRED): The CRED allows the City of Bloomington to capture increased sales and income tax dollars, generated by new investment within the CRED, to use for economic development purposes.
+Community Revitalization Enhancement District (CRED): This program encourages capital investment and jobs creation within a Community Revitalization Enhancement District (CRED).
+The CRED allows the City of Bloomington to capture increased sales and income tax dollars, generated by new investment within the CRED, to use for economic development purposes.
 These revenues have been used for infrastructure improvements or to reimburse capital investments made by businesses developing within the CRED.
+A taxpayer who makes an qualified investment within the CRED is eligiable for a tax credit toward a taxpayer's state and local income tax liability.
+The credit is equal to 25 percent of the qualified investment made by the taxpayer.
 The City of Bloomington operates two of these districts, one in the downtown area and the other in a growing employment center.

 The City of Bloomington and Monroe County have elected to provide tax abatement for both new and existing companies that are creating jobs, retaining jobs and making a new investment in real and/or personal property.
 Under state law, local governments have the option of granting tax abatement for up to 10 years.
 On average, tax abatement can provide nearly 50 percent savings from property taxes over the life of the abatement.